mgajda/less-arbitrary/towards-better-union.md

 in a record[^13].
 It should be noted that this representation is similar to *intersection type*: any value that satisfies `ObjectConstraint` must conform to both `mappingCase`, and `recordCase`.
-Also this *intersection approach* in order to address alternative union type representations benefits from  *principal type property*, meaning that a principal type is used to simply acquire the information corresponding to different representations and handle it separately.
+Also, this *intersection approach* in order to address alternative union type representations benefit from  *principal type property*, meaning that a principal type serves to acquire the information corresponding to different representations and handle them separately.
-Since we plan to choose only one representation for the object, we can say that minimum cost of this type is a minimum of component costs.
+Since we plan to choose only one representation for the object, we can say that the minimum cost of this type is the minimum of component costs.

 ``` {#object-constraint .haskell}
 data ObjectConstraint = ObjectNever -- mempty